EgidioCaprino/create-pr/README.md

 ## Usage

-In the project directory run `npx sme-create-pr`.
+In the project directory run `sme-create-pr`.
 You must follow a specific naming conventions for Git branches in order for this to work.
 That is `developerName/sprint|bug/trelloCardNumber`.